W. John Kress: Systematics and taxonomy

 Published findings by Kress include the lineages of and the divergence of Zingiberales.
 His research found that speciation from the remaining monocots occurred approximately 124 million years ago.
 In addition to discovering that major family-level lineages become established in the late Cretaceous (80–110 mya), his research also found that crown lineages within families began diversifying in the early to mid-Tertiary (29–64 mya).

-He aided in developing an award-winning smart-phone app, Leafsnap, and works as the Principal Investigator of the Leaf Project at the Smithsonian.
-It is the first mobile tree identification smart-phone app was a collaboration between Columbia University and the University of Maryland.
+He aided in developing an award-winning smartphone app, Leafsnap, and works as the Principal Investigator of the Leaf Project at the Smithsonian.
+It is the first mobile tree identification smartphone app, and was a collaboration between Columbia University and the University of Maryland.

 Conservation

-His role in collection management at the Smithsonian Institution has made him an spokesman for the importance of collections, explaining how the worldwide decline of specimens in the natural world increases their inherent value.
+His role in collection management at the Smithsonian Institution has made him a spokesman for the importance of collections, explaining how the worldwide decline of specimens in the natural world increases their inherent value.
 He claims that as the world ages and the natural world changes, museum collections serve as a record for phenology as well as preserve beyond nature.
 Many of his publications advocate for the conservation of tropical plants, specifically, Zingiberales.

-Kress is an advocate for a biodiverse future, and serves on a panel that asks difficult questions about sustainability.
+Kress is an advocate for a biodiverse future and serves on a panel that asks difficult questions about sustainability.
 His role as the director of the Consortium for Understanding and Sustaining a Biodiverse Planet at the Smithsonian Institution has made him a proponent of humans living sustainably prior to irreversible damage occurring to the planet.
 The consortium originated from a strategic 10-year plan put in place by the Smithsonian Institution to create interdisciplinary work by scholars both related and not related to the Institution.
-Sustained by a grant from the Bill and Melinda Gates Foundation, the consortium promotes interactions between scholars in complementary fields and have resulted in the facilitation of new avenues of thought in scientific endeavors.
-Kress, as Director of the Biodiversity and Sustainability Consortium, brings together scientists from numerous fields to address broad research projects which dive deep into questions on biology with relevant societal impacts.
-Museum collections that Kress manages have aided in advancement of knowledge and understanding of both life on the planet and how it can be sustained.
+Sustained by a grant from the Bill and Melinda Gates Foundation, the consortium promotes interactions between scholars in complementary fields and has facilitated new avenues of thought in scientific endeavors.
+Kress, as Director of the Biodiversity and Sustainability Consortium, brings together scientists from numerous fields to address broad research projects that dive deep into questions on biology with relevant societal impacts.
+Museum collections that Kress manages have aided in the advancement of knowledge and understanding of both life on the planet and how it can be sustained.